kmarler18/html_css_website_finalProject/README.md

 # html_css_website_finalProject
 For my HTML5 / CSS3 class, I was tasked with creating a website.
-I ended up creating one for my voice over business.
+I created one for my voice over business.

+You can view the website <a href="https://kyle-marler.000webhostapp.com/index.html">here</a>.

 I implemented many HTML features I learned throughout the course including a pricing table, a contact form and embedded YouTube videos for my portfolio.